Who are you?

 Similarly, we do not believe in or promote symbolic "evil."
 We believe that things that cause unnecessary suffering are bad, and that things that alleviate suffering are good.

 Satan, to us, is a metaphor representing personal liberation, the unfettered pursuit of knowledge, and rebellion against arbitrary authority.
 Our Satan is the literary Satan of Anatole France, John Milton, and William Blake.
 It is not the evil being of Abrahamic mythology or Hollywood fantasy.
 We did not invent Satanism.
 Modern nontheistic Satanism is over 50 years old, with roots stretching back to the Scientific Revolution and the Enlightenment.
 We are simply one of the newest and largest manifestations of a rich religious heritage.

 We hold monthly meetings and social events and participate in community projects and fundraisers that support both our local community and The Satanic Temple’s global campaigns.

 Yep!
 Minister Dex Desjardins is ordained through TST's Satanic Ministry and can perform legally-binding marriages in New York State.
 For information on marriages, please email Minister Dex at email@example.com.

 What if I don't live in the Albany area?

-If you are interested in joining our congregation but live further Upstate, in central or western New York, in the Berkshires, or in southern Vermont, there may still be a place for you in our group.
+If you are interested in joining our congregation but live further Upstate, in central New York, in the Berkshires, or in southern Vermont, there may still be a place for you in our group.
 We do expect a commitment from you, even if you can't attend meetings or events all the time.
 We encourage satellite members to volunteer time via work that can be done online.